yonatanaftali/GEAP-2023-BGU-Final-Project/README.md

-EC-KitY is a tool that can be used to help with genetic algorithms, it is written in Python, currently it has implemented Genetic Algorithm (GA) and tree-based Genetic Programming (GP), and it is designed to support all popular EC paradigms (GA, GP, ES, coevolution, multi-objective, etc).
+EC-KitY is a tool that can be used to help with genetic algorithms, it is written in Python, currently it has implemented Genetic Algorithm (GA) and tree-based Genetic Programming (GP), and it is designed to support all popular EC paradigms (GA, GP, ES, convolution, multi-objective, etc).
 It is designed with modern software engineering in mind, making it a comprehensive and efficient tool for running evolutionary algorithms.

 We are using EC-KitY to implement our genetic algorithm.